usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the petstore API.

-First we will setup the kubernetes configmap providing the [OpenAPI specification](https://swagger.io/docs/specification/v3_0/basic-structure/) for the petstore used by the Core WAAP to validate requests:
+First you will setup the kubernetes `Configmap` providing the [OpenAPI specification](https://swagger.io/docs/specification/v3_0/basic-structure/) for the swagger petstore API used by the USP Core WAAP instance to validate requests:

 ```shell
 kubectl apply -f openapi-petstore-configmap.yaml